t-malina/Rimanto/README.md

 # Rimanto - Risk Management Tool
-A tool for managing risks of a project.
+Rimanto is an free open source tool for managing risks of a project.
+It features creation of projects, linking further resources to projects and adding risks to projects.
+A date on which it is to review can be added to every project and risk.
+Furthermore, projects and risks can be exported and imported to be shared among users of Rimanto.
+Risks can also be exported as work order to send to your employees.

-In development in the context of a Studienarbeit at the DHBW-Karlsruhe.
+Rimanto has been in development in the context of a Studienarbeit at the DHBW-Karlsruhe.

 ## Installation